For a full overview of dominant body language check out:

 - Recruit someone else to isolate the Power Mover

-- Ignore, forge ahead and change topic leaving the Power Mover in his dust
+- Ignore, forge ahead, and change the topic leaving the Power Mover in his dust

 So long, onwards and upwards :),